 Mention Piemonte to an Italian and they will tell of mouth-watering food, white truffles, chocolates, cheeses and delectable wines.
 There is no better way to explore a region so famous for its gourmet traditions than on foot, allowing a complete immersion in the land which produced the food and building a healthy appetite for the meals to come.
 The Langhe region is set between the Appenines in the south and the Alps to the north, and is blessed with the fertile lands which produce the Tuber Magnatum - a prized white truffle - and some of Italy's most prestigious wines: Barolo and Barbaresco.
 This walking trip takes you amidst this magnificent landscape of rolling hills dotted with small picturesque villages, elegant castles and feudal towers.
 Walk through vineyards and hazelnut forests and stay in small rural villages where accommodation is both charming and welcoming.

-There are few more enticing destinations for gourmet travelers than Alba, a picturesque town in the heart of Piedmont that's renowned world-wide for its succulent white truffles, velvety red Barolo and Barbaresco wines and wonderful fruit.
-Let your nose carry you through town to the traditional and simple, wonderful restaurants, shops and bars that seem to be dotted along every cobblestone street.
+There are few more enticing destinations for gourmet travelers than Alba, a picturesque town in the heart of Piedmont renowned worldwide for its succulent white truffles, velvety red Barolo and Barbaresco wines and wonderful fruit.
+Let your nose carry you through town to the traditional and simple wonderful restaurants, shops and bars that are dotted along the cobblestone streets.
 Overnight in Alba.

-Descending gently to the Talloria Valley, follow the path towards the castle of Barolo, where this famous wine is produced.
-Visit panoramic Novello before continuing through panoramic fields offering views to two neighboring valleys.
-Dinner and overnight in Monforte d’Alba.
-(14km)
+In the morning, there's a short transfer to lovely Castiglione d'Alba.
+Descending gently to Talloria Valley, follow the path towards the castle of Barolo, where the famous wine is produced.
+Visit panoramic Novello before continuing through fields which offer views into the two neighbouring valleys.
+Dinner and overnight stay in Monforte d'Alba.

 We really enjoyed this self guided walk as it allowed us to go at our own pace, exploring some incredibly lovely, out of the way places which we would never have found otherwise.
 The accommodation was amazing.
 It's hard to believe how little it cost for all we received.